 This is the CH2 signal input connector.
 It is a Y input in Yt and XY mode.
 The connector housing is connected to the instrument housing and thus to safety ground.
 The ring around the connector is the probe identification contact, no voltage may be applied here.

-36 CH3/4 (pushbutton)
+36 LC/AUX (pushbutton)

-This pushbutton belongs to channels 3 and 4.
+This pushbutton belongs to logic channels LC0 to LC3.
 The menu called by this pushbutton will depend upon the actual operating mode.